cardiff-stage.fmg.ninja

 4. Benefits are based on an individual’s average earnings during a lifetime of work under the Social Security system.
 The calculation is based on the 35 highest years of earnings.
 If an individual has years of low or no earnings, Social Security may count those years to bring the total years to 35.4

 5. There haven’t always been cost-of-living adjustments (COLA) in Social Security benefits.
 Before 1975, increasing benefits required an act of Congress; now, increases happen automatically, based on the Consumer Price Index.
-There was a COLA increase of 2.5% for 2025, but there was an increase of 3.2% in 2024.5
+There was a COLA increase of 2.8% for 2026 and an increase of 2.5% in 2025.5

 6. Social Security is a source of retirement income for 91% of current retirees.6